MrSumada/horiseon-refactor/README.md

 <img width="1048" alt="Horiseon Screenshot" src="assets/images/horiseon-screenshot.png">

+## What Does Horiseon do?

+  - Search engine optimization

+  - Online reputation management

+  - Social edia marketing

+  - And more strategy-focused actions that put your business and your customers first.

-## Refactor for Horiseon includes:
+## The Refactor for Horiseon includes:

   - Addition of descriptive title